-A Common relay will latch when any of the 10 zone relays is triggered.
+A Common relay can be programmed to latch when any of the 10 zone relays is triggered.
 This can also be programmed to activate an internal sounder.

-The unit can be reset by using either the key operated switch on the front of the RX10, or by transmitting a programmed RIC.
+The unit can be reset by using either the key operated switch on the end panel of the RX10SDC, or by transmitting a programmed RIC.
 This will de-energise all relays and return the system to its initial power up state.